haystackandroid/vimspectr/README.md

 <h3 id="shell-configuration">shell configuration</h3>

-<p>This step configures your shell to load a vimspectr terminal theme on startup.
-Note that this step is not required for terminal vim.</p>
+<p>This step configures your shell to load a vimspectr terminal theme on startup (not required for terminal vim).</p>

 <blockquote>
   <p>Don’t forget to enable vimspectr terminal support by <a href="https://github.com/nightsense/vimspectr#installation">creating the required symlink</a>.</p>